iterative/mlem.ai/content/docs/get-started/index.md

 ---
-description: 'Learn how you can use MLEM to easily manage and deploy models'
+description: 'Learn how you can use MLEM to easily manage and deploy machine learning models'
 ---

 # Get Started

 For this guide, we will need a Python environment with the following python packages installed: `pandas`, `scikit-learn`, `mlem[fastapi,heroku]`.
-Additionally, we'll require `docker` to be installed on your local machine to showcase building and deploying a containerized model server.
+We'll also use [Docker](https://docs.docker.com/get-docker/) as a way to [build and serve](#deploying-models-to-production) a machine learning model locally.

 <details>

-### ⚙️ Expand for detailed setup instructions
+### ⚙️ Click for setup instructions

 Let's create a separate folder and an isolated virtual environment to cleanly install all the requirements we need: